Bonaparte LNG Project, Timor Sea, Australia

-The Bonaparte Liquefied Natural Gas (LNG) project covers the deployment of a floating, production, storage and offloading (FPSO) LNG facility in the Bonaparte Basin in the Timor Sea, off the northern coast of Australia.
-The facility will be used to develop the Petrel, Tern and Frigate natural gas fields.
+The Bonaparte Liquefied Natural Gas (LNG) project was initially planned to cover the deployment of a floating, production, storage and offloading (FPSO) LNG facility in the Bonaparte Basin in the Timor Sea, off the northern coast of Australia.
+The facility would be used to develop the Petrel, Tern and Frigate natural gas fields.
 Water depths in the area range from 50m to 100m.

 GDF Suez Bonaparte, a subsidiary of GDF Suez, will be the operator of the project.
-First production is expected in 2018.
+The final investment decision on the project is, however, expected to be reached in the second half of 2015.
+First production is expected in 2019.

 Partners of the Petrel field include GDF Suez (60%), Santos (35%) and Origin Energy (5%).
 GDF Suez and Santos own 60% and 40%, respectively, in the Tern and Frigate fields.